Every noncompact surface is a leaf of a minimal foliation: Generic transverse gluing

 The foliation defined by the suspension of the homomorphism $\rho_{c,d}\circ h$ over $B^{\Join}$ will be denoted by $\FF_{c,d}$.
-Observe that this foliation can have boundary (whenever the singular locus of the tyical orbifold $O$ is nontrivial), the trace foliations on the boundary components of this foliation are conjugated to elliptic tori by construction.
-Let $\FF^{\Join}_{c,d}$ be the foliation without boundary obtained by performing Dehn's fillings on all the elliptic boundary tori of $\FF_{c,d}$.
+Let $\FF^{\Join}_{c,d}$ be the foliation without boundary obtained by performing Dehn's fillings on all the elliptic boundary tori of $\FF_{c,d}$\footnote{Observe that $\FF_{c,d}$ have elliptic boundary components if and only if the singular locus of the tyical orbifold $O$ is nontrivial.}. \end{defn}